 6.62.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 clause 6.62 applies to Fortran.
-It is mitigated by language features for detecting failed images (processes) and conditionally continuing execution in their presence.
-See clause 4.8 for an explanation of parallel execution in Fortran.
+The vulnerability as described in ISO/IEC 24772-1 clause 6.62 applies to Fortran, as images can prematurely terminate in various ways.
+It is mitigated by language features for detecting failed images (clause 4.10.9) and conditionally continuing execution in their presence.

 Failure of loop bodies can result in an image halt or a continuation